bjornblissing/osgoculusviewer/README.md

 An OsgViewer with support for the Oculus Rift

+**NOTE!
+This is work in progress and is NOT intended for production.**
+**Currently only supporting OpenSceneGraph 3.2.0 or later.**

-Last tested against Oculus SDK 0.2.5
+Last tested against Oculus SDK 0.4.0 Beta

 To be able to use the osgViewer::ViewConfig version you will need to use OpenSceneGraph 3.2.0 or later.